kaiserpreusse/graphio/docs/getting_started/bulk.md

 ✅ How to batch data for efficient loading
 ✅ How to create indexes for performance
 ✅ Proper loading order (nodes before relationships)
+✅ How to prevent duplicates with built-in deduplication

 ## Next Steps